aboalisaleem/assignment-3/docs/ai-usage-report.md

 ## Portfolio Website

 ### AI Assistance Used For:
-- **Code generation and eror detacting**: HTML , CSS ,javascript
+-brin storming and descover new idea for me
-- editing the spelling and adding some sentence
+- Code generation and eror detacting: HTML , CSS ,javascript

 using vs cod for eror detacting and creat id and class names